fratellou/Unit_Testing_Frameworks/README.md

 The `DivCommand` class represents a command to divide the top two values of the operand stack.
 Checks for an insufficient number of operands and division by zero, implements the `execute()` function to perform division.

-The 'NumCommand` class provides a command to skip a line starting with '#'.
+The `NumCommand` class provides a command to skip a line starting with '#'.
 It does not do anything, it serves as a placeholder for comments.

-The 'CommandFactory` class is an abstract base class that represents a factory for creating command instances.
+The `CommandFactory` class is an abstract base class that represents a factory for creating command instances.
 It declares a purely virtual function `createCommand()`, which the derived classes must implement.

 The `PushCommandFactory` class is a specific factory for creating instances of `PushCommand`.